Home ยป Advice

 The creation of Flexis is estimated to create as many as 550 jobs in the next four years.
 Production resources will be shared with the existing Renault manufacturing facility but additional output will require more staff.

-Flexis is also expected to run as an entirely independent division from the three owner.
+Flexis is also expected to run as an entirely independent division from the three owners.

 Who owns Stellantis?